2025-2026 Catalog 2025-2026 Catalog |

 Understanding Student Learning Through Assessment

-Through assessment of student learning, we continually modify our curriculum and instruction to ensure students receive the best instruction possible to meet their educational goals.
-We define our educational quality by how well our students learn and understand that the public’s expectation for higher education is that we are accountable to ensure that students learn what they need to know to attain personal success and fulfill their public responsibilities in a global and diverse society.
+Through assessment of student learning, we continually modify our curriculum and instruction to ensure students receive the best education possible to meet their goals.
+We define our educational quality by how well our students learn and understand.
+It is our responsibility as well as the expectation of higher education that we are accountable to ensure that students learn what they need to know to attain personal success and fulfill their public responsibilities in a global and diverse society.

 CMC Institutional Student Learning Outcomes